-3 Undertaking means the relevant economic unit that would be regarded as an undertaking for the purposes of the Rescuing and Restructuring Guidelines.
+2 Undertaking means the relevant economic unit that would be regarded as an undertaking for the purposes of the Rescuing and Restructuring Guidelines.
 Rescuing and Restructuring Guidelines means the Communication of the Commission on Guidelines on State aid for rescuing and restructuring non-financial undertakings in difficulty (OJ No. C249, 31.7.2014, p.1).

-4 Undertaking in difficulty is to be construed in accordance with section 2.2 of the Rescuing and Restructuring Guidelines.
+3 Undertaking in difficulty is to be construed in accordance with section 2.2 of the Rescuing and Restructuring Guidelines.

-5 SME has the same meaning as it has in Commission Regulation (EU) No. 702/2014 of 25 June 2014 (OJ No. L193, 1.7.2014, p.
+4 SME has the same meaning as it has in Commission Regulation (EU) 2022/2472 of 14 December 2022 (OJ No. L327, 21.12.2022, p.
 1).

-8 Grants
+8. Grants

-While every effort has been made to ensure that any equipment that may already be subsidised has been excluded from the definition of "qualifying equipment", section 317 TCA 1997 would, in any event, apply to expenditure incurred under this section so that any grants received would be deducted from the qualifying expenditure.
+Section 317 TCA 1997 applies to expenditure incurred under this section so that any grants received (including those under TAMS) would be deducted from the qualifying expenditure.

-9 VAT
+9. VAT